 With horrendous queues in stores, parking nightmares and the ridiculous expense, maintaining the Christmas spirit for so long is no easy task.
 Long before the guy in the red suit has loaded up his sleigh, good will is severely tested and in some cases replaced by a strong urge to carry out Homer Simpson style strangulations on fellow shoppers, checkout staff and even children.

 Just as the first falling leaves signal the onset of autumn, the first signs of Christmas are subtle, usually the appearance of cards and wrapping paper in shops.
 This is closely followed by a steady increase in TV adverts for toys.
-Then the first external lights go up in your street and the next time you visit the supermarket, it’s like Santa’s grotto with a Christmas Hits CD piping music into tinsel decked aisles and checkout staff wearing false antlers.
+Then the first external lights go up in your street and the next time you visit the supermarket, it’s like Santa’s grotto with a Christmas Hits CD piping music into tinsel decked aisles, at the end of which sit checkout staff wearing false antlers.
 This is usually the state-of-play by mid-November.

 But nobody looks happy.
 Miserable people queue in stores with toys in huge boxes as Jonah Lewie tries yet again to stop that cavalry.
 Meanwhile, upstairs in the boardroom, those who instigate this retail riot celebrate their success with a chorus of Kerchingle Bells.
 And at the other end of the scale, in households up and down the land families on low incomes are taking out doorstep loans at exorbitant rates, or buying from those outlets that overlook your poor credit history, at a cost, to make sure that their children have the same as those from more affluent families.
 By the time Christmas Eve arrives, there is a collective, heartfelt cry of “I’ll be glad when it’s all over”.